sznfng/sznfng.github.io/teaching.md

     d.
 Cipher, where the symbol-letter pairings are conveniently collected, so that you can check them together.
     e.
 Message to be decoded, which you hand students after you checked that their cipher is correct.

-(2) .tex version of these files, but with minimal formatting, so that you can easily create your own version---.doc versions can, of course, be easily created, based on the PDFs just mentioned.
+.tex version of these files, but with minimal formatting can be downloaded [here](https://www.overleaf.com/read/rhjtpdyqfcpr#3abd32).

-# Signing off

-If you have any feedback, or spot any errors in the game, please do get in touch!

-Suzana
-sznfong@alum.mit.edu / sfong@mun.ca
-St. John's, 4-September-2026

 ## Previous teaching